Showing posts with label Atari Super Pack. Show all posts

 Graphics

 Wizball is a corker and a great looker for the 80s.
-I absolutely adored it from the first moment I saw the title screen which begins to reveal its colours using several funky different methods.
+I adored it from the first moment I saw the title screen which begins to reveal its colours using several funky methods.
 Sprites are well-drawn and little Wiz is cute and funny - especially when he opens up in the Wiz Lab.
 Yeah, it's silly but I really like little touches like that!!

 Trivia question: what beautiful megademo has Wiz appeared in?
 Too easy, right...